Free Sample for You: Advent Bible Study 2024

 Now it’s time to apply the verse to your life.

 Now set an action step.
 What do you want to DO today based on this verse?
 Does God want you to share the verse with someone else?
 Perhaps He want you to share encouragement with someone else?
-He may want you to rethink your day – view it as the “good fight” for faith?
+He may want you to rethink your day – view it as the “fear not”you’re your faith?
 Maybe He wants you to think differently than you usually do.
 Pray, then act.

 Like The Bible Study?
 Here’s More…